A dog outlined with the Vetmedin Logo heart | Healthy Habits For New Pets

 Looking for more tips on keeping your pet healthy?
 Our Healthy Habits for Pets site is full of resources and videos to help you learn pet care basics.
 While you can always count on your vet for information, all Healthy Habits content has been developed with the help of animal health professionals.

-VETMEDIN® (pimobendan) Chewable Tablets is for use in dogs with clinical evidence of heart failure only.
+VETMEDIN® (pimobendan) Chewable Tablets and VETMEDIN® Solution (pimobendan oral solution) are for use in dogs with clinical evidence of heart failure only.
 The most common side effects reported in field studies were poor appetite, lethargy, diarrhea, dyspnea, azotemia, weakness, and ataxia.
 VETMEDIN should not be given in case of hypertrophic cardiomyopathy, aortic stenosis, or any other clinical condition where an augmentation of cardiac output is inappropriate for functional or anatomical reasons.
 For more information, see full prescribing information for Chewable Tablets, or full prescribing information for Solution